-The Actuarial Function considers that the Reinsurance Arrangements as of YE23 are conforming with the Reinsurance Policy and the Risk Appetite Policy.
-The reinsurance structure now integrates the new portfolio acquired from NN.
+The Actuarial Function considers that the Reinsurance Arrangements as of YE24 are conforming with the Reinsurance Policy and the Risk Appetite Policy.

 B.6.9.
 Risk management system:

 The Actuarial Function contributes to the Risk Management by participating in the drafting of the ORSA, RSR, SFCR, and Self-assessment reports, and by reviewing various deliverables, namely: